fluorohead/nncg/README.md

 ***DELIMITER_OPEN
 DELIMITER_CLOSE***
 > Opening and closing variable name delimiters.
-They can
-> consist of more than 1 character.
+Can consist of more than 1 character.
+> Space and tabulation are not permitted.
 For empty values there will be
 > use curly braces { }.
+Names of variables are case sensitive!
-Examples:
+> Examples:
 >
      DELIMITER_OPEN:("
      DELIMITER_CLOSE:")